 Our OCI analysis identifies GHG emission relationships between refining and other oil factors.
 It also finds significant opportunities for refining GHG emission reductions through regulatory targets, best practices, and industry innovation as follows:

-Modeling 75 global crudes (25% of current global oil production) through the OCI resulted in an estimated factor of ten difference between the global oil with the highest GHG emissions (98 kg per barrel crude) compared to the lowest (10 kg per barrel crude).
+Modeling 75 global crudes (25 percent of current global oil production) through the OCI resulted in an estimated factor of ten difference between the global oil with the highest GHG emissions (98 kg per barrel crude) compared to the lowest (10 kg per barrel crude).
 Of all the North American oils modeled, all three California fields in the study ranked at the top in terms of their refining GHG emissions.
 Finding: Those oils with the highest GHG emissions deserve the most attention from CARB in terms of tracking, best practices, and regulatory oversight.

 Canada Athabasca Synthetic Crude Oil (SCO) had among the lowest ranked refining GHGs (13 kg per barrel SCO) had much lower refining GHG emissions than the three California oil fields modeled in the OCI.
 Finding: Some California oil fields are very climate intensive to refine (as well as produce).
 And while oil sands are highly GHG intensive in their production and upgrading, if Canada can reduce their upstream emission impacts, they are very low emitting in terms of their refining.